 What I like about Mt.
 Rose’s Rosebud program

-- Low kid-to-instructor ratio
+Low kid-to-instructor ratio

-- Indoor area to drop off your kids
+Indoor area to drop off your kids

-- Instructors fit the kids with equipment for you
+Instructors fit the kids with equipment for you

-What’s Next for Mt.
+Next for 2025 at Mt.
 Rose Ski Tahoe

 Where’s Mt Rose Ski Tahoe

 Located at 22222 Mt.
 Rose Highway, 22 miles from the Reno/Lake Tahoe airport (RNO).
-It’s 11 miles from North Lake Tahoe and the traffic is more congested into Reno than into the Tahoe Basin.
+It’s 11 miles from North Lake Tahoe, and the traffic is more congested into Reno than into the Tahoe Basin.

 Review of Diamond Peak Ski Resort in Incline Village